Recreation and Public Lands

 Play --- Hike --- Bike --- Birding --- Outdoor Ethics --- Recreation

 Nickelodeon's Big Help & Worldwide Day of Play

 The Big Help initaitive engages kids to make a difference in the world by moving their bodies, minds, communities and planet.
-Part of this includes Worldwide Day of Play, an annual event that encourages children and their families to step away from the television and play, inside or out!
-On this day, Nickelodeon goes dark for three full hours to encourage kids to turn the television off, and go play.
+Part of this includes Worldwide Day of Play (WWDoP), an annual event that encourages children and their families to step away from the television and play, inside or out!
+On Saturday, September 20, 2014 Nickelodeon will go dark for three full hours to encourage kids to turn the television off and go play.
 Learn more about the Worldwide Day of Play and Nickelodeon volunteer campaigns at nick.com/thebighelp.

 KaBOOM! is a national nonprofit organization dedicated to bringing play back into the lives of our children.
 KaBOOM! facilitates this by building innovative, kid-inspired play-spaces, using a community-build model which improves the well-being of the children they serve, as well as, the communities in which they live.
 They create platforms and opportunities for the collaborative sharing and continual improvement of knowledge and tools needed for anyone to build playgrounds on their own.

 As the national voice for America’s hikers, American Hiking Society promotes and protects foot trails and the hiking experience.
 As a recreation based nonprofit organization, American Hiking Society champions conservation issues, builds partnerships between public and private stakeholders and provides critical resources to plan, fund and develop foot trails.
 National Trails Day, AHS's signature trail awareness event, inspires the public and trail enthusiasts to seek out and enjoy their favorite trails every June.